usnistgov/OSCAL/src/utils/util/resolve/oscal-profile-semantics.md

 A call is a selection of a control by its ID.

-A match is a selection of a control by matching its ID to a given match criterion.
+A match is a selection of a control by matching its ID to the given match pattern.

 Exclusions work the same way, except with the opposite effect - the indicated control(s) are dropped from the resource.

 If a set of exclusions, but no inclusions, are given, "include all" should be assumed.

 Any control that is both included and excluded, is excluded.
 This holds irrespective of the specifity of the selection for inclusion or exclusion.
-For example, if AC-1 is included by id 'ac-1' and excluded by matching 'ac*', it is excluded.
+For example, if AC-1 is included by id 'ac-1' and excluded by matching 'ac\*', it is excluded.
 Selection for exclusion prevails.

 ### 2 Merge - defines rules on how to arrange / manage controls